Information Literacy Requirement

-Students who have completed a U.S. master's degree or higher from a regionally accredited or otherwise approved source of credit, or who have earned a degree from an institution outside the U.S. deemed equivalent to a U.S. master's degree or higher by the College's international credential evaluators, may be exempt from the information literacy requirement if the degree was earned within five years prior to enrollment at Excelsior.
+Students who have completed a U.S. master's or higher degree from a regionally accredited or otherwise approved source of credit, or who have earned a degree from an institution outside the U.S. deemed equivalent to a U.S. master's degree or higher by the College's international credential evaluators, may be exempt from the information literacy requirement if the degree was earned within five years prior to enrollment at Excelsior.

-Enrolled students who have satisfied the information literacy requirement and transfer to another Excelsior College degree program will not be required to satisfy the requirement again.
-In other words, students who remain continuously enrolled at Excelsior College will be required to satisfy the information literacy requirement only once during their period of enrollment, regardless of whether they transfer from one degree program to another, and regardless of a resultant change in their academic policy date.
+Enrolled students who have satisfied the information literacy requirement and transfer to another Excelsior degree program will not be required to satisfy the requirement again.
+In other words, students who remain continuously enrolled at Excelsior will be required to satisfy the information literacy requirement only once during their period of enrollment, regardless of whether they transfer from one degree program to another, and regardless of a resultant change in their academic policy date.

 Excelsior College alumni who have satisfied the information literacy requirement, and then enroll in another Excelsior College degree program will not be required to satisfy the requirement again.
 However, because INL 102 is continually updated, these alumni will be encouraged to retake it (no cost, no credit) upon enrollment.
 Furthermore, any Excelsior alumnus who graduated with credit for an outside course in information literacy (e.g., Penn Foster College's ENG 103 Information Literacy course), and then enrolls in another degree program at Excelsior, will be allowed to keep credit for that outside course in the subsequent degree program.

 Students who for whatever reason are prohibited from using computers may request an exception to take the print version of the course (INL103).
 All requests for exceptions should be submitted to the dean or designee of the School of Liberal Arts.